resource-watch/slate/source/includes/dev/_microservice.md

 - The example above creates an actual dataset, meaning a MongoDB (or equivalent mocks) need to exist.
 For MongoDB specifically, our approach so far has been to use a real MongoDB instance, and running the tests on a separate database (´dataset-tests´ for example), aiming for isolation.
 Other microservices (for example, those relying on Elasticsearch) use mocks instead.
 Mocking usually leads to faster execution times, but can be troublesome to properly code.
 Use whichever alternative is best for you, and refer to the [Data layer](#data-layer) section for examples of microservices that use (and test with) different tools.
 - Nock has a [feature that blocks all HTTP requests](https://github.com/nock/nock#enabledisable-real-http-requests), which is useful to ensure your code or tests are not relying on an external service without you being aware - just be sure to whitelist your own IP, otherwise the HTTP call your test makes to your microservice will fail too.
-- Individual tests should run in isolation, and without assuming order.
+- Tests must be idempotent, and execute without assuming order.
 For example, running a test that first tests an insert, and then using the inserted element to test a delete would be a bad practice.
 Instead, your insert test should clean up its data once it's done, and the delete test should prepopulate the database before actually trying to delete it.
 A corollary of this is that you should be able to run your tests multiple times, back-to-back, without that affecting the results.

 ### Test coverage metrics